 Otherwise, you may experience some nasty side effects which may affect your health, such as:

 Regarding the question of whether there is an age or demographic that makes it unsafe to drink energy drinks or coffee, it really depends.

-As both drinks contain caffeine, there is some likelihood of caffeine toxicity occurring amongst adolescents if the consumption is not regulated.
+As both drinks contain caffeine, there is some likelihood of caffeine toxicity occurring among adolescents if the consumption is not regulated.

 Besides the age factor, if you are pregnant, I would strongly advise you against the consumption of highly caffeinated energy drinks or coffee, as research has suggested a link with premature infant birth weight.

-Therefore, neither are completely safe for adolescents or pregnant women to be drinking and as such, as far as safety goes, I’d say both energy drinks and coffee are equal in that sense.
+Therefore, neither is completely safe for adolescents or pregnant women to be drinking and as such, as far as safety goes, I’d say both energy drinks and coffee are equal in that sense.

 That said, if you’re pregnant and still insist on having an energy drink, you can refer to an article on the best energy drinks for pregnancy that I’ve written on the topic.

 Effects of Coffee and Energy Drinks